Counseling Degrees & Licenses in North Carolina

 North Carolina State University – College of Education

 North Carolina State offers online, off-campus, and on-campus programs for graduate students.
-The master of education counseling programs are 100 percent online and include clinical mental health and school counseling.
+The master of education counseling programs are 100 percent online and include clinical mental health, school counseling, and college counseling and student development.
 The school counseling degree can be completed on-campus or online in as little as two years.
 Coursework includes a 100-hour practicum and 600 internship hours.
+The CMHC degree takes at least two-and-a-half years to complete if full-time, with one internship in the fall and another in the spring.

 • Location: Raleigh, North Carolina / Online